10 Days Kailash Tour Package at Best Price

 Meals: Breakfast/ Bed

-Today is the last day of your Kailash tour.
-You bid goodbye to Tibet, a place that has provided you with both struggle and profound spiritual peace.
-After breakfast in Kerung, you complete immigration checks at the border and say goodbye to Tibet.
+Today is probably the last day of your Kailash tour.
+You will bid a heartly goodbye to Tibet.
+This will be a place that has provided you with both struggle and profound spiritual peace.
+After breakfast in Kerung, you complete the immigration checks at the border and say goodbye to Tibet.
 You will drive down through lush green hills and winding roads, passing small villages and flowing rivers as you make your way through Syabrubesi, a quiet Himalayan town that serves as a rest stop.
 By late afternoon or evening, you arrive back in Kathmandu after completing a beautiful journey to Kailash.
-If you wan to stay and get mesmerised by the unique and amazing cultural beauty of Kathmandu you can also try our Kathmandu Heritage Tour.

 Customize this trip with help from our local travel specialist that matches your Interests.